Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography

 Such evaluations arise naturally in quantum algorithms where the output is a quantum state \( |x\rangle \), typically encoded in the amplitudes of a superposition and inaccessible via a single measurement.
 We assume that generating \( |x\rangle \) through quantum computation is not slower than classical counterparts, though many quantum algorithms seek exponential speedup at this stage.
 For instance, in the HHL algorithm~\cite{harrow2009quantum}, or its extensions in quantum machine learning~\cite{biamonte2017quantum}, the final state encodes the solution to \(A \vec{x} = \vec{b}\) as \( |x\rangle \), and estimating \(\operatorname{tr}(|x\rangle\langle x| O_k)\) for observables \(\{O_k\}\) yields interpretable outputs for special application.
 Efficiently performing this estimation is essential to realizing end-to-end quantum advantage, as shown in Fig. \ref{fig:advantage}.

-\textit{Conclusion and discussion---}In this work, we introduce DDB-ST, a shadow tomography framework based on randomized projective measurements over $2d$ DDBs.
-This method enables efficient estimation of $\operatorname{tr}(AB)$, where $A$ is a $d$-dimensional density matrix and $B$ is a BN observable.
-Compared to classical methods that require $O(d^2)$ resources for computation and storage, our method achieves $O(d \cdot \mathrm{poly}(\log d))$ complexity in the worst case and $O(\mathrm{poly}(\log d))$ in typical cases.
-Unlike Clifford-ST, which may suffer from exponential post-processing cost in general, DDB-ST ensures constant-time post-processing per measurement regardless of $A$ or $B$, and applies to both qubit and qudit systems.
+\textit{Conclusion and discussion---} In this work, we introduce DDB-ST, a shadow tomography framework using randomized projective measurements over $2d$ DDBs to estimate $\tr(AB)$ for $d$-dimensional density matrices $A$ and BN observables $B$.
+Our method achieves $O(d·\text{poly}(\log d))$ worst-case complexity and $O(\text{poly}(\log d))$ typical complexity, compared to $O(d^2)$ for direct classical trace computation.
+Unlike Clifford-ST which can suffer from exponential post-processing in the worst case, DDB-ST ensures $O(1)$ post-processing per measurement under the computational-basis representation of $O$, in both qubit and qudit systems.
 Notably, our framework supports efficient estimation for arbitrary BN observables and $n$-qubit stabilizer states, further demonstrating its practical versatility.

 There are several promising directions for future research.
 First, expanding the class of matrices \(A\) that allow for polynomial sampling complexity is crucial.
 This could involve biased sampling, imposing additional constraints on observables, or exploring sparse alternative snapshot sets.
 In \(n\)-qubit systems, DDB and MUB measurements represent two extremes of Clifford measurements.
 Nontrivial DDB and MUB states correspond to stabilizer states in Eq. (\ref{eq:stabilizer}) with \(r = 1\) and \(r = n\) respectively.
 Both DDB and MUB snapshots contain \(O(2^{2n})\) elements and exhibit similar variance properties.
 Including more snapshots with only polynomial nonzero amplitudes may reduce the worst-case sample complexity.